Planning Your Hardscape Project

 How to Install Conventional Stepping Stones With Ease

-Once the vegetation is gone, pour two inches of leveling sand and level with a 2×4 or similarly-sized leveling tool or tamping tool.
+Once the vegetation is gone, pour a two-inch layer of sand or compacted gravel and level with a 2×4 or similarly-sized leveling tool or tamping tool.
 Now that the ground is level place the stepping stones into the sand approximately 6-8 inches apart.
 Ensure each stone is kept above the sand and is level with the one before it.

-A weed barrier is optional, but it will keep your stone path maintenance-free and clear of damaging and aesthetically displeasing weeds and other unwanted ground cover type vegetation.
+A weed barrier or good landscape fabric is optional but recommended to keep your stone path maintenance-free and clear of damaging and aesthetically displeasing weeds and other unwanted ground cover type vegetation.

-After the stones are in place, take the weed barrier fabric and place over the stepping stones.
+After the brick or stone steps are in place, take the weed barrier fabric and place over the stepping stones.
 By carefully cutting around the stepping stones, you create a perfect barrier to minimize weeds.
 Weighing the barrier down with rocks can also help while cutting around the stones.

-After the barrier is set (metal edging works great here), surround the stepping stones with pebbles, river rocks, scoria (also known as lava rock), or any other landscaping material of your choice.
+After the barrier is set (metal edging works great here), surround the stepping stones with pebbles, river rocks, scoria (also known as lava rock), pea gravel, or any other landscaping material of your choice.